waggingtail-dev/package-apple-gsx/README.md

     // will return an authentication token
     $authToken = $gsx->authenticate()->token($activationToken);

-    // example storing the token
-    Auth::user()->saveAppleGsxToken($authToken);
+    // this is just an example, the implementation is irrelevant Auth::user()->saveAppleGsxToken($authToken);

     // or throw an `UnauthorizedException` if `token` is invalid